Renters Insurance in New York

 - Theft: Rental units are prime targets for theft and building security may not protect against unwanted intruders.

-- Water Damage: Similar to fire and smoke, your renters insurance can cover items caused by certain types of water damage.
+- Water Damage: Similar to fire and smoke, your renters insurance may cover items caused by certain types of water damage.

-- Temporary Living Expenses: If your apartment is damaged, you may need to find a place to stay.
+- Temporary Living Expenses: If your apartment is damaged due to a covered loss, you may need to find a place to stay.
 Some policies include coverage for hotel expenses if you can't use your apartment.

 - Liability Protection: Renters insurance can cover injury to another person on your property.
 It may also include medical payments coverage that pays for expenses of people who don't live with you, but who are injured in your apartment.